Product Name: Palmer’s Cocoa Butter For Stretch Marks

-Provide all day hydration and soften, smooth and plump skin while forming a protective moisture barrier for expanding bellies.
+Provide all day hydration and soften, smooth and plump skin while forming a protective moisture barrier for expanding bellies2.

-A natural antioxidant that helps improve skin hydration and supports stretching skin.
+A natural antioxidant that helps improve skin hydration and supports stretching skin4.

-Packed with essential fatty acids, vitamins and minerals while helping to soften and condition skin while helping reduce the appearance of scars.
+Packed with essential fatty acids, vitamins and minerals while helping to soften and condition skin while helping reduce the appearance of scars5.

-Rich in Vitamin E, omega-3 fatty acids and antioxidants, this essential oil extracted from sweet almonds moisturizes dry skin.
+Rich in Vitamin E, omega-3 fatty acids and antioxidants, this essential oil extracted from sweet almonds moisturizes dry skin6.

-This naturally moisturizing oil, extracted from raw coconut, is rich in fatty acids and helps support healthy, supple skin.
+This naturally moisturizing oil, extracted from raw coconut, is rich in fatty acids and helps support healthy, supple skin7.

 How Does Palmer’s Cocoa Butter Work